Feerdus95/fcc-issueTracker/README.md

 ### Testing in Deployment Environments

-When deploying to platforms like Render, make sure to set these environment variables:
+When deploying to platforms like Render, the testing is simplified:
-- `PORT`: The port your application will listen on (e.g., 3000)
+- The server starts automatically
-- `NODE_ENV`: Set to "production" for production environments
+- Tests connect to the running server
-- `RENDER`: Set to "true" if deploying to Render
+- No need for special configuration

-The application is configured to start the server correctly in all environments, including test mode on Render.
+This makes the application more resilient and easier to maintain across different environments.

 ## 🎓 Credits